syberia/mungebits2/README.md

 evaluation, and provides better integration with [stageRunner](https://github.com/robertzk/stagerunner).

+The package has full test coverage and documentation, so you are encouraged to peek into the internals.

 ## Installation

 This package is not yet available from CRAN (as of October 26, 2015).